 TRITON AP-WEB solutions can be used to authenticate or identify Mac users for user- or group-based filtering.
 These restriction apply:

-- Authentication and identification require that users belong to an Active Directory. - Protocol block messages cannot be displayed on Macs. - Websense Remote Filtering Client and Web Endpoint are not supported on Mac OS X systems.
+- Authentication and identification require that users belong to an Active Directory. - Protocol block messages cannot be displayed on Macs.

 If your organization uses DC Agent for transparent user identification, see Enabling transparent identification of Mac users with DC Agent.